ALS: Cause

-It is not known what causes sporadic ALS, hence it is described as an idiopathic disease.
+Sporadic ALS has no known cause and is described as an idiopathic disease.
 Though its exact cause is unknown, genetic and environmental factors are thought to be of roughly equal importance.
 The genetic factors are better understood than the environmental factors; no specific environmental factor has been definitively shown to cause ALS.
 A multi-step liability threshold model for ALS proposes that cellular damage accumulates over time due to genetic factors present at birth and exposure to environmental risks throughout life.
 ALS can strike at any age, but its likelihood increases with age.
 Most people who develop ALS are between the ages of 40 and 70, with an average age of 55 at the time of diagnosis.
 ALS is 20% more common in men than women, but this difference in sex distribution is no longer present in patients with onset after age 70.

 Genetics and genetic testing

-While they appear identical clinically and pathologically, ALS can be classified as being either familial or sporadic, depending on whether there is a known family history of the disease and/or whether an ALS-associated genetic mutation has been identified via genetic testing.
+ALS can be classified as either familial or sporadic, depending on whether there is a known family history of the disease and/or whether an ALS-associated genetic mutation has been identified via genetic testing.
 Familial ALS is thought to account for 10–15% of cases overall and can include monogenic, oligogenic, and polygenic modes of inheritance.

-There is considerable variation among clinicians on how to approach genetic testing in ALS, and only about half discuss the possibility of genetic inheritance with their patients, particularly if there is no discernible family history of the disease.
+There is considerable variation among clinicians on whether to conduct genetic testing in ALS, particularly if there is no discernible family history of the disease.
 In the past, genetic counseling and testing was only offered to those with obviously familial ALS.
-But it is increasingly recognized that cases of sporadic ALS may also be due to disease-causing de novo mutations in SOD1, or C9orf72, an incomplete family history, or incomplete penetrance, meaning that a patient's ancestors carried the gene but did not express the disease in their lifetimes.
+It is increasingly recognized that cases of sporadic ALS may also be due to disease-causing de novo mutations in SOD1, or C9orf72, or inherited mutations which were overlooked due to incomplete family history or incomplete penetrance.
 The lack of positive family history may be caused by lack of historical records, having a smaller family, older generations dying earlier of causes other than ALS, genetic non-paternity, and uncertainty over whether certain neuropsychiatric conditions (e.g. frontotemporal dementia, other forms of dementia, suicide, psychosis, schizophrenia) should be considered significant when determining a family history.
-There have been calls in the research community to routinely counsel and test all diagnosed ALS patients for familial ALS, particularly as there is now a licensed gene therapy (tofersen) specifically targeted to carriers of SOD-1 ALS.
+There have been calls in the research community to routinely counsel and test all diagnosed ALS patients for familial ALS, especially due to the availability of genetic medicine (tofersen) for carriers of SOD1 ALS.
 A shortage of genetic counselors and limited clinical capacity to see such at-risk individuals make this challenging in practice, as does the unequal access to genetic testing around the world.